Astghik-Chobanyan/Students-Performance-in-Exams/README.md

-# "Exploratory Data Analysis (EDA) and Visualization of Students Performance in Exams"
+# Exploratory Data Analysis (EDA) and Visualization of "Students Performance in Exams" Dataset

 ## Description:
 This GitHub repository contains an analysis of the "Students Performance in Exams" dataset.